IdentityServer/IdentityServer4.AccessTokenValidation/README.md

 ```

 ## Scope validation
-In addition to API name checking, you can do more fine-grained audience checks.
+In addition to API name checking, you can do more fine-grained scope checks.
 This package includes some convenience helpers to do that.

 ### Create a global authorization policy